FIWARE/tutorials.Historic-Context-Flume/README.md

 In multi-agent mode, the `cygnus` container is listening on multiple ports:

 * The service will be listening on ports `5050-5055` for notifications from the Orion context broker
-* Ports `5080-5085` are exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.
+* The Management Ports `5080-5085` are exposed purely for tutorial access - so that cUrl or Postman can make provisioning commands without being part of the same network.

 The default port mapping can be seen below: